 - I am currently searching for a position as an Accountant.
 Here is my resume.

 - My resume is up-to-date and I am interested in a position as a Civil Engineer.

 - Searching for a #job as a Veterinarian Technician, for qualifications see my #resume.

 - #resume is put together, going to interviews to get a job as a #manager.

 The whole purpose of social media is to network, to meet others and establish connections.
 Put yourself out there by contacting companies and expressing your interest in their work.

-Use the plethora of data available online to research managers and details about specific companies so that if you do get an interview, you are already familiar with the people working there.
-Linkedin is a great resource to discover things about professional individuals.
+Use the plethora of data available online to research managers and details about specific companies, so that if you do get an interview, you are already familiar with the people working there.
+Linkedin is a great resource to discover facts about professional individuals.

 "Like" and follow businesses and topics related to your field of study and refer to them in your postings.
 You never know whose eye you might catch by sharing a posting.